liaolabsu/CystoDS/README.md

 ## 🧠 Models Used for Evaluation

 We validated CystoDS using four backbone architectures from MMPRETRAIN:
-- ResNet-50
+- ResNet
-- EfficientNet-B0
+- ResNeXt
-- HRNet-W18
+- HRNet
-- Swin-Transformer-Tiny
+- Swin-Transformer

 See [MODEL_ZOO.md](./MODEL_ZOO.md) for details and performance.